grip-on-software/heatmap/README.md

 `weather.json` file is not available, then turning on temperature bars is disabled in the visualization.
 The entire data collection must be placed in the `public/data` directory.

+Aside from the two analysis reports mentioned above, the `long_waiting_commits` report should also provide per-project JSON files within a subdirectory of the same name, unless the `$VISUALIZATION_ANONYMIZED` environment variable is set to `true`.
+In that case, the option to view file changes is disabled.

 ## Running